stanekTM/RX_Cabell_8ch_Motor_Servo/README.md

 * Change the sub-protocol to "Unbind".
 The model-bound receiver is disconnected.
 This happens immediately when the subprotocol is set to "Unbind".
 * The receiver LED will blink when the un-bind is successful.

-When the receiver is restarted, it will start in Bind mode.
+When the receiver is restarted, it will start in bind mode.

 ## Fail-safe
 * In the event of a failure, the channels are set to a fail-safe value, either the default (channels in the middle) or the value set by the user.